KhronosGroup/SYCL_Reference/source/iface/range.rst

 ``range<int Dimensions>`` is a 1D, 2D or 3D vector that defines
-the iteration domain of either a single work-group in a parallel dispatch, or the overall Dimensions of the dispatch.
+the iteration domain of either a single work-group in a parallel dispatch, or the overall dimensions of the dispatch.
 It can be constructed from integers.

 .. seealso:: |SYCL_SPEC_RANGE|